 Use End of Life Planning.
 Planning can be the gateway for future conversations and ensure all end of life documents are set up.
 Make sure all legal documents are in place – wills, living wills, power of attorneys or health surrogate.
 As they age, help them select the providers to implement their plans.

 ElderCare 4 Families is happy to help the seniors you know wherever they call home.
 Complimentary assessments are offered with no obligation by ElderCare 4 Families, Personalized care is offered from 1 hour up to 24//7.
 With over 39 years of caring experience in the Louisville and Southern Indiana area, trust ElderCare 4 Families to care for the seniors in your life.
-Call us at 502-244-8446 if we can help.
+Approaching difficult conversations with aging parents can be difficult, Call us at 502-244-8446 if we can help.